 Full Description

-Building Renovation Technician is a two-year program designed to prepare you for employment in the renovation and construction field, with sustainable design principles being key.
+The two-year Carpentry and Renovation Technician diploma program prepares you for employment in the renovation and construction field, with sustainable design principles being key.

-You will learn new construction and building renovation skills, carpentry techniques and new materials applications while gaining a solid understanding of the renovation-related trades.
-Hands-on training takes place in fully equipped labs where students practice framing and finishing techniques using sustainable design principles.
+You’ll learn new construction and building renovation skills, carpentry techniques and new materials applications while gaining a solid understanding of the renovation-related trades.
+Hands-on training takes place in fully equipped labs where you’ll practice framing and finishing techniques using sustainable design principles.

 Practical applications include:

-Note: When you enrol in the program in January, you are required to complete semester 2 in the summer (May to August) of the same year in order to continue into semester 3 in the fall.
+Note: When you enrol in the program in January, you need to complete semester 2 in the summer (May to August) of the same year in order to continue into semester 3 in the fall.

 Your Field Education Options